 A key take away is that this new regime is wider than traditional M&A deals.
 The trigger events set out above could include minority investments, as well as intra-group transactions and (in the context of the voluntary regime) acquisitions of or transactions giving control over assets such as land or IP.

 Under the Act, the Secretary of State must publish a statement explaining how the power to call-in transactions for a full national security assessment is expected to be used.
-An initial draft statement was published in November 2020 followed by a revised version published in July 2021 for consultation.
-This provides guidance on the sorts of issues that will be taken into account when considering whether to call a transaction in – and hence how parties might assess whether to make a voluntary notification, as well as whether a notified transaction (under either the mandatory of voluntary regime) is likely to be cleared after an initial review or called-in for a full assessment (see further below).
+An initial draft statement was published in November 2020 followed by a revised version published in July 2021 for consultation before the final statement was published on November 2, 2021.
+This provides guidance on the sorts of issues that will be taken into account when considering whether to call a transaction in – and hence how parties might assess whether to make a voluntary notification, as well as whether a notified transaction (under either the mandatory or voluntary regime) is likely to be cleared after an initial review or called-in for a full assessment (see further below).

 Qualifying acquisitions in any area of the economy could be reviewed, but a transaction is unlikely to be called-in unless the target entity or asset is in one of the 17 sensitive sectors or a sector closely-linked to one of those sectors.
-Three risk factors will also be relevant in particular in determining whether a transaction is called-in:
+Three risk factors are also relevant in particular in determining whether a transaction is likely to be called-in:

 - Target risk – whether the target entity or asset is being used, or could be used, in a way that poses a risk to national security;